dc-mica/gd2/post/css-position.md

 `position` property takes one of the four values, `static`, `relative`, `fixed` and `absolute`.

 ## static
 This is the default positioning for any element, meaning you don't have to specify it because... it's default.
 With the position set to `static`, or by *not* specifying it, it will follow the regular document flow - from top to bottom and from left to right.
-If you want to move things around, then you will have to *position* with other values.

 ```css
 .box-1 {
   position: static;
 }
 ```
 Above will *not* have any effect on your box 1.
+If you want to move things around, then you will have to *position* with other values.
+See below for the other values.

 ## relative